thirdsisky/Nathaphon-BBL-Innovation-Data-and-AI-Fest/README.md

 **Note on `gpt-5-nano`:** it's a reasoning model, so it does not accept the `temperature` parameter (OpenAI returns a 400 error if you pass one) — cost and behavior are instead tuned with `reasoning_effort`.
-This uses `"medium"`:
-`"low"` is cheaper but produced noticeably thinner answers, dropping relevant detail from the retrieved snippets.
+This uses `"medium"`, eventhough `"low"` is cheaper but produced noticeably thinner answers, dropping relevant detail from the retrieved snippets.

 ## Run